PowerBiDevCamp/TranslationsBuilder/Docs/User Guide.md

 #### Import and Export using CSV Formatted Files

-Translations Builder 2.0 use CSV files as its file format to import and export translations sheets.
+Translations Builder 2.0 uses the CSV file format to import and export translations sheets.
 Due to CSV files using comma separated values, Translations Builder does not support adding commas (**,**) to translations as they will cause errors when generating or reading translations sheets during import and export operations.

+#### Save Your Changes in Power BI Desktop

+Translations Builder.

-#### Translations Buread ilder Configuration Options
+#### Translations Builder Configuration Options

-Inbox/Outbox to facilitate workflows associated with gathering and integrating human translations
+Inbox/Outbox to facilitate workflows associated with gathering and integrating human translations.

 Adding a Key and Location for the Machine Translator Service